Need a schedule of condition? Get a fee proposal the same working day.

 A schedule of condition that captures the right observations but organises them poorly is difficult to use in practice.
 The document may need to be reviewed several years after the inspection date, by different parties, under significant time pressure.
 If observations cannot be traced to specific locations, or photographs cannot be matched to specific written entries, the evidential value of the schedule is materially reduced.

-Professional preparation using purpose-built reporting software, with hierarchical file organisation and cross-referenced imagery, produces a more reliable document than a generic word processing template — especially for larger or more complex commercial premises.
+Professional preparation using purpose-built reporting software, with hierarchical file organisation and cross-referenced imagery, produces a more reliable document than a generic word-processing template — particularly for larger or more complex commercial premises.

-The relevant question is not just whether a schedule exists, but whether it was prepared in a way that would support your position if the condition record is ever challenged.
-A template only provides value if it is completed with sufficient depth, accuracy, and organisation.
+The question is not just whether a schedule exists, but whether it was prepared in a way that would support the client's position if the condition record is ever challenged.
+A template only delivers value if it is completed with sufficient depth, accuracy, and organisation.

 Related knowledge